 - Deliberately Monochrome: The "Talk About the Passion" video is shot entirely in greenish-gray monochrome.

 - Distinct Double Album: A single-disc variant; side one consists mostly of slower songs (apart from the uptempo "Laughing" and "Moral Kiosk"), while side two consists mostly of faster songs (apart from the relaxed-sounding "We Walk").

-- Echoing Acoustics: There is a lot of reverb and odd sound on the album to give Martin Hannett a run for his money.
+- Echoing Acoustics: Mitch Easter was a fan of Kraftwerk and was closely influenced by their production style, which translated to giving the album enough reverb and odd sound to give Martin Hannett a run for his money.
 The closer "West of the Fields" is a sterling example, as is "Pilgrimage", which opens with Michael Stipe's vocals processed to sound like he's singing from the other side of an orchestra hall.
 Interestingly, the sessions with Stephen Hague led to the latter outright attempting to get R.E.M. to sound like bands such as Joy Division and The Cure, but his heavy liberties with the studio recordings led to the band axing him, having already grown weary of his dictatorial production methods.

 - Everything Is an Instrument: "We Walk" features lots of thunderous noise throughout, though the actual noise itself isn't thunder— it's a recording of Bill Berry playing pool.
 Producer Mitch Easter recorded the billiard balls hitting at a sped-up pace, then slowed the tape down and added reverb.